Arka-Codes/Final_Org_Don_Project/README.md

 Ongoing Developments in code-:
 1. The factors are being better calculated with accuracy by referring to certified doctor standards and methods.
 2. The database are being converted into an online database (ABDM), and data can be obtained by using APIs.
+3. The real-time geo-locations of donor and recipients are being tracked using OpenCage.
-3. The backend code can be converted into blockchain technology, after enough experience and knowledge.
+4. The backend code can be converted into blockchain technology, after enough experience and knowledge.

 Please note the following: